About this location

 ~ Sheldon and Nikki Hynes, Fort McMurray

-We came to Highway 63 RV 10 years ago after having bad experiences with other campgrounds.
-We have been so happy over the last 10 years and there is no other place we’d rather be.
-The people that camp here are like family and the owners (Kevin and Monique) became our very dear friends.
+We camped at Highway 63 from 2011 to 2021 and we were so happy there.
+The people that camp there are like family and the owners (Kevin and Monique) became our very dear friends.

 Highway 63 RV Park has everything you could ever want in a campground…great friends, great laughs, a pool, and now a Tiki Bar for our group get-togethers and Karaoke.